alexeygrigorev/clothing-dataset/README.md

 ### Links

 * If you're looking for a subset of the clothing dataset, check here: https://github.com/alexeygrigorev/clothing-dataset-small
-* You can read more about this dataset here: LINK
+* You can read more about this dataset here: https://medium.com/data-science-insider/clothing-dataset-5b72cd7c3f1f
 * This dataset is also awailable on Kaggle (with images in higher resolution): https://www.kaggle.com/agrigorev/clothing-dataset-full/ (please upvote it!)

 ### Top-10 subset